connecticut-digital-services/digital-service/src/content/focus-area/focus-area-talent-modernization.md

 ## Key Actions &  Timelines

-Below are specific actions and timelines we will complete to attract, develop, support, and retain top digital talent and capacity:
+Below are specific actions and timelines we will complete to attract, develop, support, and retain top digital talent and build capacity:

 ## Key Actions